stdarg/blackjack/README.md

     * Dealer will draw if under hard 17 and player has a better hand (done)
 * Support multiple players (done)
     * Works, but multiple players at the same table is not tested
-    * The client would need to poll to detect when hand is over (not implemented)
+    * The client needs to poll to detect when hand is over (not implemented)
 * Support multiple concurrent blackjack games (done)
     * Works, limit 1 player per table